 Around June 2016 I started talking with artist Jennet Thomas, we thought that it could be interesting to explore some sort of collaboration involving animation and photogrammetry.

-So I spent the rest of the summer learning how to rig and animate a 3D model, I also did some experiments to learn how to properly create the digital copy of an existing object through the use of photogrammetry.
+So I spent the rest of the summer learning how to rig and animate a 3D model, I also did some experiments to learn how to properly create a digital copy of an existing object through the use of photogrammetry.

 I worked on two different subjects, first, I made a quite basic model from a stuffed fox that belonged to my wife.

 Then I added an armature and animated it.